gaborjelenfi/Full-Stack-Portfolio-Webshop/README.md

 <img src="/images/stripe.png" height="50px">
 <img src="/images/mailjet.png" height="50px">
 </p>

+# BACKEND IS DOWN, FREE SERVER SERVICE WEBSITE DELETED MY UPLOADED FILES.
+You can install the project to your own computer if you want to try out.

 # Full-Stack-Portfolio-Webshop

 > This project is a Full Stack Portfolio Webshop based on MERN stack.